w-bonelli/w-bonelli.github.io/_posts/2019-12-7-out-of-context.md

 Few bat an eye at this.
 Many circles consider it an essential form of networking.
 One wonders in passing whether perhaps this might not be the worst indulgence to hold remotely.
 But then again, someone's probably working on electric planes, and what's my drop in the bucket?

-Some might justifiably object to what I've just said.
-I certainly feel ill-qualified to say it.
-I've done so not as a moral injunction nor because I find these events the most deserving target of ecologically-minded criticism &mdash; not by a long shot &mdash; but because
+There exist many eminently reasonable objections to what I've just said.
+I am without doubt ill-qualified to say it.
+I've done so neither as an injunction nor because I find these specific phenomena the most deserving of redress &mdash; not by a long shot &mdash; but because

 1. I've been to them (and so occupy no privileged critical stance), and

-2. they bespeak the fact that to behavioral change cultural inertia often exhibits ambivalence or hostility.
+2. they bespeak something like cultural inertia: socially-reinforced ambivalence to behavior alteration whose subdued expression goes largely unnoticed or unspoken.

 Every decade or so (and with increasing rapidity, of late) massive cohorts of scientists attach their names and reputations to documents which urge more or less explicitly: